By Editor Spencer Weinreich

 The ship seen in Samuel Atkins’s serene painting, now held by the National Library of Australia, began its life in Whitby, North Yorkshire, built by the local shipwright Thomas Fishborne for the merchant Thomas Millner, also of Whitby.
 Launched in June 1764, the Earl of Pembroke, as the vessel was christened, was a collier, a cargo ship destined to transport the coal of northern England’s mines.

 But the stars—or in this case, the planets—aligned a different way for the Earl of Pembroke.
 One of the rarest pieces of serendipity that periodically grace our solar system is the Transit of Venus, in which the planet passes in front of the sun so as to be observable from earth, not unlike the passage of the Moon during a solar eclipse.
-Transits occur in pairs eight years apart, with a set of Transits separated from another by more than a century.
+Transits occur in pairs eight years apart, but with one pair separated from another by more than a century.
 Astronomically, they are as invaluable as they are rare, affording unique opportunities to learn about the workings of the heavens.
 In the eighteenth century, astronomers hoped to use the Transit to calculate the distance between the Sun and the earth.

 Cook was promoted to lieutenant in May 1768, a high enough rank that he could take sole command of a ship.
 The vessel in question was, of course, the Earl of Pembroke, which the Navy had purchased from Millner in April, refitted, and renamed HMS Endeavour, the eighth naval ship to bear that name.
 The choice of the humble collier to undertake so grand a voyage was no mistake: a well-built collier was study, capacious, and highly maneuverable.
 Vitally, they were designed with shallow hulls, to aid navigation through the rocky coasts of the North Sea, a feature that would prove invaluable when exploring waters whose shallows, reefs, and sandbars were uncharted.